Welcome to today's edition of the Rush 24-7 podcast.

 This is what Bolton had to say.

-I'm profoundly honored, indeed humbled by the confidence that you have shown by appointing me to serve as the United States permanent representative to the United Nations.
+I'm profoundly honored, indeed humbled, by the confidence that you have shown by appointing me to serve as the United States permanent representative to the United Nations.

-And I am prepared to work tirelessly to carry out the agenda and initiatives that you and Secretary Rice direct.
+You have made your directions for U.S. policy at the United Nations clear, and I am prepared to work tirelessly to carry out the agenda and initiatives that you and Secretary Rice direct.

 That's good.

-It will be a distinct privilege to be an advocate for America's values and interests at the U.N.
-And in the words of the U.N.
-Charter to help maintain international peace and security.
+It will be a distinct privilege to be an advocate for America's values and interests at the U.N., and in the words of the U.N.
+Charter, to help maintain international peace and security.

 My deepest thanks to you both for the opportunity to continue to serve America.

-It will not resign.
+No, I will not resign.

-It will not resign.
+No, I will not resign.

 Oh, that was when he said over the oil for food program.

-Kofi said this following the announcement that Bolton will be the U.S. uh ambassador to the United Nations.
+Kofi said this following the announcement that Bolton will be the U.S. ambassador to the United Nations.

-Yeah, we are eager to see this process unfold and take place right before our very eyes.
+We are eager to see this process unfold and take place right before our very eyes.

 Can't wait to watch this.